Yom Kippur War: Final situation on the Egyptian front

 By the end of the war, the Israelis had advanced to positions some 101 kilometres from Egypt's capital, Cairo, and occupied 1,600 square kilometres west of the Suez Canal.
 They had also cut the Cairo–Suez road and encircled the bulk of Egypt's Third Army.
 The Israelis had also taken many prisoners after Egyptian soldiers, including many officers, began surrendering in masses towards the end of the war.
 The Egyptians held a narrow strip on the east bank of the canal, occupying some 1,200 square kilometres of the Sinai.
 One source estimated that the Egyptians had 70,000 men, 720 tanks and 994 artillery pieces on the east bank of the canal.
 However, 30,000 to 45,000 of them were now encircled by the Israelis.

-Despite Israel's tactical successes west of the canal, the Egyptian military was reformed and organized.
+Despite Israel's counterattack west of the canal, the Egyptian military was reformed and organized.
 Consequently, according to Gamasy, the Israeli military position became "weak" for different reasons:

 One, Israel now had a large force (about six or seven brigades) in a very limited area of land, surrounded from all sides either by natural or man-made barriers, or by the Egyptian forces.
 This put it in a weak position.
 Moreover, there were the difficulties in supplying this force, in evacuating it, in the lengthy communication lines, and in the daily attrition in men and equipment.
 Two, to protect these troops, the Israeli command had to allocate other forces (four or five brigades) to defend the entrances to the breach at the Deversoir.
 Three, to immobilize the Egyptian bridgeheads in Sinai the Israeli command had to allocate ten brigades to face the Second and Third army bridgeheads.
 In addition, it became necessary to keep the strategic reserves at their maximum state of alert.
 Thus, Israel was obliged to keep its armed force—and consequently the country—mobilized for a long period, at least until the war came to an end, because the ceasefire did not signal the end of the war.
 There is no doubt that this was in total conflict with its military theories.

 Egypt wished to end the war when it realized that the IDF canal crossing offensive could result in a catastrophe.
 The Egyptians' besieged Third Army could not hold on without supply.
 The Israeli Army advanced to 100 km from Cairo, which worried Egypt.
 However, claims that Israel would be able to reach Cairo are largely exaggerated.
 By the end of the 1973 Yom Kippur War, despite Israeli forces crossing the Suez Canal, Egypt maintained significant armored reserves west of the Canal.
 Several mechanized and armored divisions, positioned around Cairo and Fayid, were prepared to counter any Israeli advance.
 The presence of these forces, along with Egyptian air defenses, prevented further Israeli penetration toward Cairo.